mantidproject/mantid/docs/source/concepts/DynamicalStructureFactorFromAbInitio.rst

 with :math:`A`, :math:`B`, :math:`C` as constants.

-Moreover, in case of TOSCA and TOSCA-like instruments length of momentum transfer depends on frequency (*indirect geometry spectrometer*).
+Moreover, in case of TOSCA and TOSCA-like instruments, the length of momentum transfer depends on frequency (*indirect geometry spectrometer*).
 The formula for :math:`Q^2` is as follows:

 :math:`Q^2(\omega)=k^2_i(\omega) + k^2_f - 2  \sqrt{k^2_i(\omega)  k^2_f} cos(\theta)`